-Pre-Tax Contributions
+Pre-Tax and Company Contributions

-As long as the money remains in RAYSIP, your pre-tax savings, any catch-up contributions and any investment earnings on any contributions to your account are not taxable.
+As long as the money remains in RAYSIP, your pre-tax savings, any catch-up contributions, company contributions (if applicable), company-matching contributions (if applicable), contributions from the SLRC program (if applicable), any RAYSOP contributions (if applicable) and any investment earnings on any contributions to your account are not taxable.
 Taxes apply only when you make a withdrawal or receive a distribution from your account.